-First team seminar for the Foundation in 2020
+First Foundation team seminar in 2020

 © FGCA